Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 Consider spaying your female dog.
 Know and understand when you should spay your dog, why you should spay your dog, the process of spaying your dog, and the risks of spaying your dog.

-If the dog is older than 2, you can still reduce severe health risks, as long as he dog is less than 5 years old.
-After 5, an unspayed dog has greatly increased odds of developing a uterine infection, which can be fatal if not caught early.
+If the dog is older than two, you can still reduce severe health risks, as long as the dog is less than five years old.
+After five, an unspayed dog has greatly increased odds of developing a uterine infection, which can be fatal if not caught early.
 The treatment is surgery to remove the uterus.